 - septicemia/endotoxemia (infection within the bloodstream or toxins produced by the bacteria within the bloodstream, respectively)

 Both dogs and cats can serve as carriers of salmonellosis without being ill themselves.

 Salmonella in Other Animals

 Most other types of animals are also capable of shedding Salmonella, including horses, swine, cattle, and others.
 Reptiles, particularly turtles, have also been implicated as carriers of salmonellosis.

 There are several measures you can take that will help to ensure that you and your family do not fall prey to salmonellosis.

 - Practice good hygiene, including washing your hands thoroughly and frequently.
 Teach your children to do the same.
 Always wash your hands before handling food or drink.
 Always wash your hands after handling your pet's food or feces.

-- Do not eat uncooked or undercooked meat, pork, eggs or other animal products.
+- Do not eat uncooked or undercooked meat, eggs or other animal products.
 Unpasteurized dairy products carry a greater risk of contamination also.

 - Wash fruits and vegetables thoroughly before consumption.